-Any person filing a North Carolina income tax return whose 2014 federal taxable income or federal adjusted gross income is impacted by the amendments to federal law included in TIPA should consider waiting to file the 2014 North Carolina income tax return until the General Assembly takes action.
-A taxpayer who files the 2014 income tax return before the General Assembly takes action may have to amend the return to reflect the General Assembly's action.
-The General Assembly is scheduled to convene on January 28, 2015.
-If the General Assembly enacts legislation to update the Code reference, the Department will provide additional guidance, including how to report any required additions on the 2014 returns.
+Any person required to file a North Carolina income tax return whose 2015 federal taxable income or federal adjusted gross income is impacted by the amendments to federal law included in PATH should consider waiting to file the 2015 North Carolina income tax return until the General Assembly takes action.
+A taxpayer who files the 2015 income tax return before the General Assembly takes action may have to amend the return to reflect the General Assembly's action.
+Please note that the General Assembly is scheduled to convene on April 25, 2016.
+A taxpayer whose income tax return is statutorily due on Friday, April 15, 2016 has until Monday, April 18, 2016 to timely file the return and pay any income tax due because Emancipation Day is observed on April 15, 2016.
+A taxpayer with a tax return due on April 15, 2016 who chooses to wait for legislation to be enacted should, by April 18, 2016, file an application for an extension of six months to file the income tax return.
+If a timely application for an extension is filed, the return will be considered timely filed if filed by Monday, October 17, 2016.

+If the General Assembly enacts legislation to update the Code reference, the Department will provide additional guidance, including how to report any required additions or deductions on the 2015 return.